 Aaron's music has been commissioned and performed by ensembles including: Albany Symphony Orchestra (NY), Fifth House Ensemble in Chicago, the Univesrity Symphony Orchestra at Florida State University, Baltimore Choral ARts Society in Maryland, violist Brian Bires, the Baylor Symphony Orchestra and more with performances in Germany, Brazil, and across the United States.
-His composition have been honored as an award nominee by the American Academy of Arts and Letters, a finalist for the ASCAP Morton Gould Young Composer Awards, finalist for the Verdant Vibes 2019 Call for Scores, honorable mention for the Charles Ives Concert Series 2018 Call for Scores, finalist for the 2016 Baylor University Wind Ensemble Composition Contest, and winner of the 2015 Baylor University Orchstra Composition Contest.
+His compositions have been honored as an award nominee by the American Academy of Arts and Letters, a finalist for the ASCAP Morton Gould Young Composer Awards, winner of the 2020 Dallas Winds Fanfare Composition Contest, winner of the 2020 Civitasolis Call for Reed Quintet Miniatures, finalist for the Verdant Vibes 2019 Call for Scores, finalist for the 2016 Baylor University Wind Ensemble Composition Contest, and winner of the 2015 Baylor University Orchstra Composition Contest.
 He has been accepted to or participated in the 2020 MusicFest Aberystwyth in Wales, U.K., the 2019 São Paulo Contemporary Composers Festival, the 2019 Albany Symphony (NY) "Orchestrating for the 21st Century" workshop and "First Draughts" New Music Reading session with Christopher Theofanidis, the 2019 RED NOTE New Music Festival at Illinois State University, the 2019 Festival of New Music at FSU, the 2018 Fresh Inc Festival in Kenosha, Wisconsin, the 2016 Charlotte New Music Festival in Charlotte, North Carolina, and the 2016 Atlantic Music Festival held at Colby College in Waterville, Maine.